 For the last few weeks I’ve been studying Buffettology as a way of investing, and as a result of reading several “Buffettology” books, this page contains all of my notes on reading financial statements and investing in stocks using the Buffettology philosophy.
-The notes primarily come from theses books:
+The notes in this post primarily come from theses books:

 - Warren Buffett and the Interpretation of Financial Statements (abbreviated below as WBaIFS)